nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/lib_zigbee_signal_handler.rst

 For more information about the power optimization of the Zigbee stack, see :ref:`zigbee_ug_sed`.

 The inactivity signal can be handled using the Zigbee default signal handler.
-If so, it will allow the Zigbee stack to enter the sleep state and suspend the Zigbee task by calling :cpp:func:`zigbee_event_poll()` function.
+If so, it will allow the Zigbee stack to enter the sleep state and suspend the Zigbee task by calling :c:func:`zigbee_event_poll` function.

-If the default behavior is not applicable for the application, you can customize the sleep functionality by overwriting the :cpp:func:`zb_osif_sleep` weak function and implementing a custom logic for handling the stack sleep state.
+If the default behavior is not applicable for the application, you can customize the sleep functionality by overwriting the :c:func:`zb_osif_sleep` weak function and implementing a custom logic for handling the stack sleep state.

 .. figure:: /images/zigbee_signal_handler_08_deep_sleep.png
    :alt: Implementing a custom logic for putting the stack into the sleep mode